AI-4-XAS/XASNet-XAI/README.md

 ## Prediction and explainability with ground truth data

-The explainibility of Graph predictions works with orca raw output files.
+The explainibility of XAS predictions works with orca raw output files.
 The `OrcaAnlyser` class analyse the orca raw output to obtain excited states and orbital contribution of atoms.
-The `Contributions` class perform final calculations to obtain ground truth atomic contribution to a peak in XAS spectrum.
+The `Contributions` class performs final calculations to obtain ground truth atomic contribution to a peak in XAS spectrum.

 ```python
 from XASNet.utils import GraphDataProducer